statbiophys/pygor3/README.md

     ---
     **Important Note**
     It is important to review carefully your downloaded genes templates.
-Pygor automatically rename to long IMGT descriptions to a short one.
+Pygor automatically rename from long IMGT descriptions to a short ones.
 For instance

     D86996|IGLV(I)-56*01|Homo sapiens|P|V-REGION|12276..12571|296 nt|1| | | | |296+0=296| | |